cdua003/street-light-bulbs-/README.md

 #Assumptions Made When Developing the Solution
  1. Each bulb must belong to one and only one Streetlight
+ 2. bulb still can be turned on if its running hours exceeds its max hours

 # Tasks
  1. Task 1 - Completed